 - Students receive a broad foundation of modules in their first year.
 This structure is unique in that it allows students the flexibility to change course and progress straight into the second year of another sports programme if they wish to.

 - The course is taught in dedicated facilities on one campus.
 The Human performance lab, indoor sports hall, strength & conditioning suite, aerobic conditioning suite, group exercise studio, full size outdoor 3G pitch, dedicated seminar rooms and staff offices can be found within a 100 yard radius of each other.
+A video tour of our facilities is available to view online.

 What does the course cover?